irx-404notfound/programming-notes/java-script/js-fundaments.md

 ### LOGYCAL OPERATORS

-The logycal operators avaluate the comparison expressions.
-There are three types of it.
+Logical operators evaluate comparison expressions.
+There are three types:

 - AND: `&&`
 - OR: `||`